-Management's Discussion and Analysis or Plan of Operation
+4. Management's Discussion and Analysis or Plan of Operation

-Financial Position :
+Financial Position:

 A summary of the previous years' performance indicates that on March 31, 2012, the company and its subsidiaries had a total consolidated resources of P5,227.89 million, a total consolidated liability of P501.53 million and a total consolidated net worth of P4,726.35 million.
 Consolidated resources consisted of P2,793.51 million current assets and P2,434.38 million non-current assets.
 Most of the consolidated current assets were quick assets amounting to P2,447.28 million, an amount more than sufficient to cover total consolidated liability out of which P473.73 million was current.
 The total consolidated net worth consisted of P4,245.05 million equity attributable to the owners of the parent company and a P481.30 million equity for the non-controlling interest.
-The company's net worth attributable to the owners of the parent company and a retained earnings of P2,788.37 million, an accumulated fair value gain of P83.55 million, and a retained earnings of P2,788.37 million.
+The company's net worth attributable to the owners of the parent company consisted of a paid-up capital, net of treasury stocks amounting to P1,373.13 million, an accumulated fair value gain of P83.55 million, and a retained earnings of P2,788.37 million.
 The company's retained earnings consisted of a P1,718.50 million restricted retained earnings and a P1,069.87 million free retained earnings.
 Current ratio was 5.90:1 and debt was 10.61% of equity.